tomcam/mb/website/docs/theme-architecture.md

 # Metabuzz theme architecture

 ## TODO: Things to cover
+* Publishing themes is different from copying.
+Publishing means copying out all assets necessary to generating an HTML page for publication.
+That menas it only copies CSS files necssary for that, and they're specifed in the theme TOML file.
+Also themes have hidden directories, all starting with a dot.
+They don't get copied.
+They are used for things like creating a gallery of themes, and or help text. for that particular theme.
+Those don't get copied out to the pubilshg directiory.
+Copying a theme would copy all CSS files, and the hidden directories.

 * Explain this
   /* Trying to keep this independent of text direction.
 Otherwise